-Common ways to give systemic therapies include an intravenous (IV) tube placed into a vein using a needle or in a pill or capsule that is swallowed (orally).
+Medications are often given through an intravenous (IV) tube placed into a vein using a needle or as a pill or capsule that is swallowed (orally).
 If you are given oral medications, be sure to ask your health care team about how to safely store and handle them.

 Each of these types of therapies is discussed below in more detail.
-A person may receive 1 type of systemic therapy at a time or a combination of systemic therapies given at the same time.
+A person may receive 1 type of medication at a time or a combination of medications given at the same time.
 They can also be given as part of a treatment plan that includes surgery and/or radiation therapy.

 The medications used to treat cancer are continually being evaluated.
-Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects or interactions with other medications.
+Talking with your doctor is often the best way to learn about the medications prescribed for you, their purpose, and their potential side effects and interactions with other medications.

 A chemotherapy regimen, or schedule, typically consists of a specific number of cycles given over a set period of time.
-A patient may receive 1 drug at a time or a combination of different drugs given at the same time.
+A patient may receive 1 drug at a time or a combination of different drugs given the same day.